-One commenter stated that "[i]f adopted across the industry, transparency reports would be a helpful mechanism for recording the maturing practice of responsible AI and charting cross-industry progress."93 The EU is requiring transparency reports for large digital platforms.
-94 While transparency is critical in the AI context, non-standard disclosure at the discloser's discretion is less useful as an accountability input than standard, regular disclosure.95
+One commenter stated that "[i]f adopted across the industry, transparency reports would be a helpful mechanism for recording the maturing practice of responsible AI and Information flow as an input to AI accountability comes charting cross-industry progress."93 The EU is requiring in two basic forms: push and pull.
+Al actors can push distransparency reports for large digital platforms.
+94 While transparency is critical in the AI context, non-standard disclosure at the discloser's discretion is less useful as an accountability input than standard, regular disclosure.
+95